Posts Categorized ‘UK Automotive Sector’

 July 23, 2013 at 11:55 am

-Keeping your car well maintained used to involve driving around looking for local garages, or trawling through the local business directory searching for car servicing professionals.
-However, with everything from clothes shopping to ordering your groceries going online, it is only right that making sure your car is serviced is digitized also.
+Keeping your vehicle well maintained used to involve driving around looking for local garages, or trawling through the local business directory searching for car servicing professionals.
+However, with everything from clothes shopping to ordering your groceries going online, it is only right that making sure your ride is serviced is digitized also.
 Read the rest of this entry »

 March 12, 2013 at 10:08 am